Sarraj-Sahar/hungrimind/README.md

 # Hungrimind

-Hungrimind is an open source hub for learning and exploring various topics.
+Hungrimind is a learning hub for exploring various topics for people with a hungry mind. 😉

 It's like a blog except